defenestrator/docs-groid-io/source/contributing.md

 specific Markdown guidelines.

 ### Your pull request should adhere to the following:
-- Remember to run `sculpin generate` to *build the production site, before issuing a pull request.*
+- Remember to run `sculpin generate` to *build the site, before issuing a pull request.*
 - Please make a a separate pull request for individual commit.
 - Enter a meaningful pull request title.
 - Please keep descriptions short, simple and clear.